isblab/IMP_Toolbox/pre_processing/README.md

 With these scripts, you can -
 - find sequences for your proteins (assuming you have uniprot ids)
-- find best structures for your proteins
+- find best structures for your proteins in the PDB
 - perform pairwise sequence alignment

 ## sequence